 Joe arranged for the team to go to a trailer located in the Imagineering parking lot.
-That trailer housed directors Ron Clements and John Musker, who were developing classic animated movie, “The Little Mermaid.”
-The pair took us through the storyboards and we were impressed and very excited about the film and its potential as the basis for a brand new ride.
+That trailer housed directors Ron Clements and John Musker, who developed the classic animated movie, “The Little Mermaid.”
+The pair took us through the storyboards, and we were impressed and very excited about the film and its potential as the basis for a brand new ride.

-I worked with the estimating department to pull together a cost for the whole project and less than a month later we pitched it to Walt Disney Imagineering management.
-Had they approved it that day, it would have been almost three years before it could possibly be completed.
-All we had were some concept drawings, rough storylines and a basic site plan.
-There would have to be further design development, permits, construction drawings and more.
+I worked with the estimating department to pull together a cost for the whole project, and less than a month later, we pitched it to Walt Disney Imagineering management.
+Had they approved it that day, it would have been almost three years before it could be completed.
+All we had were some concept drawings, rough storylines, and a basic site plan.
+There would have to be further design development, permits, construction drawings, and more.

 But they shut us down.
 Why?
-Well let’s face it; at the time Disney Animation wasn’t known for coming out with big moneymaking hits and didn’t want us spending money on what might be a flop.
-There was also some concern over potential unknown costs from the impacts of shortening the monorail and getting rid of the Fantasyland Autopia as well.
+Well, let’s face it; at the time, Disney Animation wasn’t known for coming out with big moneymaking hits and didn’t want us spending money on what might be a flop.
+There was also some concern over potential unknown costs from the impacts of shortening the monorail and getting rid of the Fantasyland Autopia.

 If approved, could we have had it there by the time the movie opened?
 I doubt it, but I think we could have had it done within a year of the film’s opening.
 But by the time the film did open and became a smash hit, we were all working on other major projects, including creating Disney-MGM Studios.

-Back to present day, we’re seeing a similar situation.
+Back to the present day, we see a similar situation.
 Disney Animation has had some recent successes, but the fairy tale movies have not been overwhelming blockbusters lately.
-While I am confident there are ideas for some big “Frozen” ride-type of attraction floating around at Imagineering, I am also sure there was a similar fear of committing to spend a lot of money on any ideas based on a movie that was not yet proven.
+While I am confident there are ideas for some big “Frozen” ride-type of attraction floating around at Imagineering; I am also sure there was a similar fear of committing to spend a lot of money on any ideas based on a movie that was not yet proven.
 Just imagine if Disney had started construction on a major attraction based on “The Lone Ranger” to open when the movie hit theaters.